 Undergraduate study in Media and Screen Studies

 Learn about your undergraduate study options for Media, Film and Television.

 What can you study in Media, Film and Television?

-As part of a Bachelor of Arts majoring in Media, Film and Television, you can study areas such as:
+As part of a Bachelor of Arts majoring in Media, Film and Television, you can study topics such as: